allanyeznaian/forbobby/README.txt

 the browser will open to a screen with a QR code, which is how you'll run the app on your phone

 to run on emulator: open nox player on the browser that opened previously click on run with android emulator

+POSSIBLE ERRORS:

+if you get error related to NativeAnimatedModule.startOperationBatch() search for NativeAnimatedModule.startOperationBatch() change the if statement to

+ if (Platform.OS === 'android' && NativeAnimatedModule.startOperationBatch) {
+      NativeAnimatedModule.startOperationBatch();
+ }

+ and

+ if (Platform.OS === 'android' && NativeAnimatedModule.finishOperationBatch) {
+      NativeAnimatedModule.finishOperationBatch();
+    }